 The SLCIs for employee households, age pensioner households, other government transfer recipient households and self-funded retiree households were first compiled and published for the June quarter 2000, with the series backdated to the June quarter 1998.
 These were published in Analytical Living Cost Indexes for Selected Australian Household Types (cat. no. 6463.0).
 The PBLCI was first compiled for the June quarter 2007, and first published for the June quarter 2009 in Pensioner and Beneficiary Living Cost Index (cat. no. 6467.0).

 Prior to the June quarter 1998, the CPI was designed as a measure of changing living costs of wage and salary earner households and compiled on the outlays approach.
-The ABS regularly reviews weights of items for the four household types, and has expanded the sample for the 2009–10 HES to include more households in order to improve the reliability of the pensioner households and other government transfer recipient households expenditure estimates.
+The ABS regularly reviews weights of items for the four household types, and expanded the sample for the 2009–10 and 2015–16 HES to include more households in order to improve the reliability of the pensioner households and other government transfer recipient households expenditure estimates.

 Movements in indexes from one period to another can be expressed either as changes in index points or as percentage changes.
 Percentage changes are calculated to illustrate two different kinds of movements in index numbers: